 BY RECEIVING THE PROVIDER’S SERVICES, THE CLIENT HEREBY AGREES AS FOLLOWS:

-1.1.
-Services.
+1.1 Services.
 Subject to the terms and conditions of this Agreement, in exchange for the Fees and Expenses, the Provider will provide the Client with the services (the “Services”) and the Deliverables (the “Deliverables”) expressly set out in the Order Form.
 The Services may include, among other things: (a) cyber security services (the “CS Services”); and (b) managed IT services (the “IT Services”).
-The Services may be amended, modified or supplemented at any time and from time to time with mutual consent and in a written form satisfactory to the Provider (a “Change Order”).
+The Services (and for certainty, subject to Section 2.5, the Fees and Expenses) may be amended, modified or supplemented at any time and from time to time with mutual consent (Email to suffice) and in a written form satisfactory to the Provider (a “Change Order”).

 1.2 Subcontractors.
 The Provider may from time to time engage third parties (each a “Subcontractor”), such as independent contractors, affiliates, service providers, licensees and agents, to perform any part of the Services or any part of its obligations under this Agreement.
 The Provider will: (a) remain directly responsible to the Client for the acts or omissions of each Subcontractor; and (b) ensure that each Subcontractor is bound in writing to terms equally as protective of the Client as the terms and conditions of this Agreement.